 At any rate, the guides from either provider are high quality and filled with detailed steps and highlighted images that show you exactly where to click and type.

-In the end, though, NordVPN wins with regards to its support department because NordVPN conveniently offers more ways to open a ticket and contact support than IPVanish.
+In the end, though, NordVPN wins with regards to its support department because it conveniently offers more ways to open a ticket and contact support than IPVanish.

 The worst part about IPVanish VPN is that it’s based in the United States, which is an undesirable headquarters for a VPN service for a couple of reasons.